NFL on American television: Flexible scheduling

 During the last week of the season, the league could reschedule games as late as six days before the contests so that as many of the television networks as possible will be able to broadcast a game that has major playoff implications, and so that several division races or Wild Card spots are on the line at the same time.
-The week 18 game on Sunday night is decided exclusively by the NFL; networks cannot protect or choose during the final week.
+The week 18 games on Saturday afternoon, Saturday night and Sunday night is decided exclusively by the NFL; networks cannot protect or choose during the final week.
 For this final Sunday Night contest, the league prefers to flex-in a matchup in which at least one team must win in order to qualify for the playoffs, regardless of what happens in the other week 18 games.
-Since 2010 when the NFL began scheduling only divisional matchups in the final week, it is possible an intradivisional game that appeared on national TV previously could be selected again.
+Since 2010 when the NFL began scheduling only divisional matchups in the final week, it is possible an intradivisional game that appeared on national television previously could be selected again.
 The NFL will only select such a game if there is no other suitable option.
 This example happened in the 2011 season concerning matchups between the Dallas Cowboys and New York Giants.
 In week 14, both teams played a game with major playoff implications that could have all but eliminated the Giants from playoff contention with a loss.
 Instead, that game marked the start of a four-game winning streak to end the season which included a game where the Giants eliminated the Eagles from playoff contention (despite a win over the Cowboys) with a win over the New York Jets.
 This win flexed the following week's matchup, where the Giants hosted the Cowboys, into NBC's slot, which determined the NFC East champion.

 Individual teams may make no more than four appearances on NBC's Sunday Night Football package during the season.
 Only three teams may make as many as six prime time appearances (Sunday night, Monday night, Thursday night, and Saturday night combined).
 The remaining teams may make a maximum of five prime time appearances.
 In addition, there are no restrictions amongst intra-division games being "flexed."